 There is nothing more delightful than broccoli cooked just right.
 Sure, some of my more advanced recipes have that gourmet edge and excitement but sticking to the basics can be just as rewarding!

-If you also have family that prefers their broccoli served a little softer, be like me!
-Set your serving aside and return the rest of the broccoli to your microwave for a quick additional 1 or 2-minute heating and everyone’s happy!!
+If you also have family that prefers their broccoli served a little softer, do what I do!
+Set your serving aside and return the rest of the broccoli to your microwave for a quick additional 1 or 2-minute heating and everyone's happy!!

 If you have a microwave oven and a microwave-safe dish, you are pretty much set in terms of equipment needed.
 As far as ingredients go, this one’s a winner, as there are just a few items you will need to make microwave broccoli.
 Simple but fantastically tasty!!

 - Broccoli (yields about 3 ½ cups of florets plus 2 cups of stems) – This amount should make about 4 servings.

 - Water – The steaming element makes the broccoli so light and tasty.